BlaiseSaunders/Homebrew-Gameboy-Demo/README.md

 ---

-# Also I `borrowed` a tonne of this from Wichita Uni's course (found online)
-# if I have to give it back will delet repo in heartbeat
+# Please note this code is based off of the startup code from Whichta University's course